Tylopilus ferrugineus

 Species: ferrugineus

 Other Information: Likes oak.
 T. badiceps is very similar but this grows larger, ages to have pink tones in the pores, has flesh that stains more brown than pink, has a pink/brown vs. purple/brown spore print, does not have the “beveled cap edge” typical of that one, & lacks any purplish tones in the stem.
-Both are good edibles.
+(That may sound like a lot, but it isn’t; the two are very hard to tell apart).
+Both are very good edibles.

 Edibility: Good.